Continuing Education, Summer Session, and January Term

 NH Senior Citizen Tuition Waiver

 New Hampshire residents who are age 65 or older and are not enrolled in a degree program are eligible to take a maximum of two credit-bearing courses (some exceptions apply) per fiscal year (Summer Session/Fall/January Term/Spring) tuition-free.
-Please visit http://www.learn2.unh.edu/tuition/seniorcitizens.html for more information.
+Please visit https://www.unh.edu/continuingeducation/undergraduate-coursework for more information, under Registration.

 The CATS (Challenging Academically Talented Students) Program is open to highly motivated and academically strong high school juniors and seniors who want to enrich their academic experience with a college-level course.
 Students may choose from freshman-level courses (400-500 numbered courses).
 For an application and more information, please visit https://admissions.unh.edu/apply/cats-challenging-academically-talented-students-program.

 Individuals are responsible for meeting all course prerequisites before registering for classes.
-Visit www.learn2.unh.edu/courses/prerequisites.html for undergraduate and graduate course descriptions and prerequisite information.
+Prerequisite information is included in undergraduate and graduate course descriptions.

 Academic Standards and Expectations